Written By:

 Resetting your camera is good if you notice the software acting sluggish as you take photos.

-However, performing a factory reset does help with aberrant settings, so you can learn what ISO is in DSLR by looking at the settings tab.
+However, performing a factory reset doesn’t help with chromatic aberration correction, so you can learn what ISO is in DSLR by looking at the settings tab.

 Each camera is unique, with different techniques to reset to the factory settings.
 Here are some troubleshooting steps.

-Your first step here is to check the instruction manual for specific steps as to how to reset to factory settings.
-There is typically an option somewhere in the general settings tab of your menu, but this differs depending on the make and model of your camera.
+Your first step here is to check the instruction manual for specific steps as to how to reset to factory settings, as menu system layouts can vary greatly by camera.
+Although there is typically an option somewhere in the general menu settings tab of your menu, this differs depending on the make and model of your camera.
 The instructions will get really specific here, letting you know exactly how to get this done.
 Can’t find the instructions?
 Look online for a PDF by Googling your camera’s model name along with the “instruction manual.”

 If you do some light menu diving via your DSLR’s onboard screen, you will eventually come across an option to perform a factory reset.
 Once you do, follow the on-screen prompts to complete the process.
 As a reminder, this will bring all of the settings to what they were when you originally unboxed the camera.
 Additionally, it will erase anything stored on the camera’s built-in storage drive, though it should not impact anything stored on a memory card.